 - Rub the spice mixture all over the outside of the lamb shoulder.

 - Heat the remaining oil in the casserole dish and saute the onions with any spice mixture which may be left in the bowl.
 Cook the onions for approximately five minutes, until softened.

 - Add the lamb stock and deglaze the pan, scraping up any tasty browned bits leftover from browning the lamb.

-- Add the tomato puree, cinnamon sticks, ginger, lemon zest, chickpeas and apricots.
+- Add the tomato puree, chopped tomatoes, cinnamon sticks, ginger, lemon zest, chickpeas and apricots.

 - Return the browned lamb to the casserole dish, or add the liquid ingredients to the slow cooker.

 - Slowly cook the lamb in the centre of the oven for 3.5-4 hours, or set the slow cooker for 8 hours on low.

 - Serve the lamb whole, or shredded mixed into the sauce and garnished with fresh coriander leaves.